kfriedman/ad-conversion-project/README.md

 - Decodes mechanism (e.g. cookie) set by Ad Display service to determine if a relevant Ad was shown
 - Must not count the same conversion for an Ad from a Client more than once
 - Should provide the ability to associate a value (e.g. total sale amount) with a Conversion
-- An appropriate datastore (e.g. Relational Database Service) will be used to retrieve/store Conversions
+- An appropriate datastore (e.g. NoSQL or Relational Database Service) will be used to retrieve/store Conversions

 ### Deployment Environment

 - API Gateway: used to route requests to appropriate services, provide authentication (if necessary), and allow for caching
 - Serverless or Containers (ECS): used to provide the ability to scale services as necessary for high-volume traffic
+- Streams (Kinesis/Kafka): Data will also be published to streams to provide other consumers with real-time access to data

 ### Client-Side